 - Peninsula Plans

-Each can be stylish and efficient, but some work well in small spaces and others — the horseshoe, for instance — are ideally suited for making a large space more user-friendly and cozy.
+Each can be stylish and efficient, but some work well in small spaces and others — the horseshoe, for instance — are ideally suited for making a large space cozier and more user-friendly.
+They usually come with three walls of cabinets and appliances.
+The L-shaped kitchen is actually just a horseshoe kitchen with an island forming the third “wall” of the room.

 The size of the space allows for almost infinite variation, however.
 Large kitchens may incorporate an island and a peninsula, two separate islands, or an eating area in addition to a standard work triangle or specialized work centers.

-The kitchen triangle is simply “kitchen design jargon” for the work space defined by the range, sink and refrigerator.
-In the past, there was a fairly strict “formula” for the optimum distance between each element.
-The standard kitchen triangle of the past constituted the fewest number of steps and the most logical arrangement for food preparation and clean up duties.
+The mysterious kitchen triangle is simply “kitchen design jargon” for the workspace defined by the range, sink, and refrigerator.
+In the past, there was a fairly strict “formula” for the best distance between each element.
+The standard kitchen triangle of the past consisted of the fewest number of steps and the most logical arrangement for food preparation and cleanup duties.

 Today, lifestyles are different.
-Multiple cooks and more informal meals mean that kitchen design has evolved, and spaces should be altered to reflect personal preferences as well.
-Modern kitchens are more apt to include “work zones” — secondary sinks, remote refrigeration, specialized cooking areas, multiple ovens and cooktops, even unique areas devoted to baking, grilling or snacking, as well as personalized storage and serving ideas.
+Multiple cooks and more informal meals mean that kitchen design has evolved, and spaces should be altered to reflect personal preferences.
+Modern kitchens more commonly include “work zones” — secondary sinks, remote refrigeration, specialized cooking areas, multiple ovens and cooktops, even unique areas devoted to baking, grilling, or snacking, as well as personalized storage and serving ideas.
 In an era without servants, individual preferences dictate how a kitchen is designed and used.
 A single kitchen may have more than one work triangle, catering to multiple cooks or cooks of different ages.

 More elaborate kitchens often include a few built-in appliances and smart technology, with the result that there are few hard and fast rules and a lot of room for innovation.